amethyst/rustrogueliketutorial/book/src/chapter_5.md

 }
 ```

-This tells Rust that we are implementing `Algorithm2D` from RLTK (we also need to adjust the `use` statement to `use rltk::{ RGB, Rltk, Console, RandomNumberGenerator, BaseMap, Algorithm2D, Point };`). `point2d_to_index` is pretty much the same as the `xy_idx` function we've been using: it returns the array index to which an x/y position points. `index_to_point2d` does the same thing backwards: given an index, it returns the x/y coordinates it references.
+This tells Rust that we are implementing `Algorithm2D` from RLTK (we also need to adjust the `use` statement to `use rltk::{ RGB, Rltk, Console, RandomNumberGenerator, BaseMap, Algorithm2D, Point };`). `point2d_to_index` is pretty much the same as the `xy_idx` function we've been using: it returns the array index to which an x/y position points. `index_to_point2d` does the same thing backwards: given an index, it returns the x/y coordinates it references. `in_bounds` provides the RLTK algorithms with a way to know how large your map is: some algorithms continue following a line, and it's helpful to make sure that they stop when they hit the edge of the map.

 We also need to support `BaseMap`.
 We don't need all of it yet, so we're going to stub parts of it out.
 In `map.rs`: